Certified ScrumMaster Training with Michigan Technology Services

-Our February public Certified ScrumMaster workshop is scheduled for Wednesday and Thursday, February 24-25, 2021.
-The regular course fee is $1,295/student, but early enrollment, prior to February 19, is $795/student.
-Group rates are available.
+Our April weekday public Certified ScrumMaster workshop is scheduled for Tuesday and Wednesday, April 27-28, 2021.
+The regular course fee is $795/student, but early enrollment, prior to April 19, is $595/student.
 The CSM exam fee is included in the course fee, as well as a two year membership with the Scrum Alliance.
-While we are located in Farmington Hills the February ScrumMaster workshop will be virtual, because of the Covid-19 situation. * Call 248-489-0408 with questions.
+While we are located in Farmington Hills the April ScrumMaster workshop will be virtual, because of the Covid-19 situation. * Call 248-489-0408 with questions.

 Enroll in one of our Certified ScrumMaster workshops by filling out the following enrollment form.